 If you’re unable to empty Windows.old folder using any of the above methods, then it could be caused by the

-LocalState folder having invalid characters in the file name and remains inaccessible or undeletable.
-To wipe out this folder successfully, you can use IOBit Unlocker tool as described in article How to Delete a Stubborn Undeletable File or Folder in Windows?
+- Use Unlocker as described in the article How to Delete a Stubborn Undeletable File or Folder in Windows?

 That’s it!
-Hope you’ve reclaimed disk space after emptying the
+Hope you’ve reclaimed disk space by removing the

-Windows.old folder using one of the methods above.
+Windows.old folder on your Windows 10 computer using one of the above methods in this article.

 About the author